Trump says he will raise global tariff rate from 10% to 15%

-The tariffs have been central to the global trade war Trump initiated after beginning his second term, a conflict that has alienated trading partners, unsettled financial markets and heightened economic uncertainty worldwide.
+The tariffs have been central to the global trade war that Trump initiated after beginning his second term, a conflict that has alienated trading partners, unsettled financial markets and heightened economic uncertainty worldwide.

 The Trump administration has not released tariff collection data since 14 December.
 However, economists at the Penn Wharton Budget Model estimated on Friday that more than $175 billion had been collected under tariffs imposed pursuant to the International Emergency Economic Powers Act (IEEPA).

-That amount would likely need to be refunded following the Supreme Court’s ruling against the IEEPA-based tariffs.
+That amount would now likely need to be refunded following the Supreme Court’s ruling against the IEEPA-based tariffs.

 The U.S. Constitution grants Congress - not the president - the authority to levy taxes and tariffs.
 Mr Trump instead relied on statutory authority, invoking IEEPA to impose tariffs on nearly every U.S. trading partner without congressional approval.